Spin-Off as a Strategy to Accelerate Islamic Banking Growth in Indonesia: Assessing the Readiness of Sharia Business Units

 Keywords:

-Capital Adequacy, Islamic Banking, Readiness, Sharia Business Units, Spin-Off
+Financial Performance, human resources, Islamic Banking, Operational Readiness, Sharia Business Unit, Spin-Off

 Abstract